-Okay.
-So how many men are fond of exfoliating their skin or do it once or twice a week?
-Some of them never even bothered, I bet.
+Exfoliating is another key to achieving smooth and fresh-looking skin.
+But it is something that many men disregard in their shaving routines.
+Only a few men are fond of exfoliating their skin or do it once or twice a week.
+Meanwhile, some men never even bothered.
 First of all, you do not want to shave your skin dry, flaky, and dirty.
 Besides clogging up your razor blade, shaving with dirty skin can increase your risk of infected ingrown hairs.

-Before exfoliating your skin, use a mild facial cleanser while massaging your face and leave it for one to two minutes.
-Rinse it and apply a gentle scrub once or twice a week to keep your skin silky soft and smooth by buffing away and removing dead skin cells.
+Before exfoliating your skin, use a mild facial cleanser while massaging your face and let it soak for one to two minutes.
+Rinse it and apply a gentle scrub once or twice a week to keep your skin silky soft, and smooth by buffing away and removing dead skin cells.

 Apply a pre-shave oil.